chromium/chromium/docs/security/shepherd.md

   mfoltz@chromium.org.
 They are also working on holistic solutions to improving the security of fullscreen, so please remember to look for potential duplicates of ongoing work.
+* **BoringSSL** the BoringSSL project has moved into the Chromium tracker.
+  BoringSSL is a library, so security bugs that do not impact Chrome may still be meaningful (e.g. server-side bugs).
+BoringSSL security issues should be fully assessed by the BoringSSL team.
+If you come across a BoringSSL bug in the triage queue:
+    * Set a provisional severity based on the issue the report proports; the BoringSSL team may need to adjust based on their assessment.
+    * Set `Component` to: Chromium > BoringSSL.
+    * Assign to an appropriate owner based on `third_party/boringssl/OWNERS`;
+      Add owners to cc: on the bug to ensure visibility.
+    * Add `Security_Impact-None` hotlist; owner will update if this issue does impact Chrome.
 * Report suspected malicious URLs to SafeBrowsing:
   * Public URLs:
     * [Report malware](https://safebrowsing.google.com/safebrowsing/report_badware/?hl=en)